 Being a mom, a night out every now and then is super important for my sanity.
 A night out with my girlfriends doesn’t happen as often as I’d like, but when it does, we tend to opt for the same restaurant with the good, cheap margaritas.
 Not that we don’t enjoy those margaritas, but we always think of things we could have done after the fact.

 To keep that “what should we do???” from happening, I made a list of things to do on my night’s out.
-Here’s twenty things my girlfriends and I have enjoyed doing (and things we’re planning on in the future):
+Here are twenty things my girlfriends and I have enjoyed doing (and things we’re planning on in the future):

 Pinot’s Pallet (Des Moines, IA): (515) 277-7651

 2.)
-Kil’n Time Studio.
+Pottery Studio.
 Take a pottery class (or simply painting pottery).
-Kil’n Time frequently has deals on Groupon so be sure to check there before you go.
-We’ve also gone to Glazed Expressions many times to paint pottery such as bowls and coffee mugs.
+Glazed Expressions and Five Monkey’s Inc. has many options to paint pottery such as bowls and coffee mugs.
 It’s a great way to relax and chat with friends.